camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no job exists with the given key
+- No job exists with the given key.

 ##### GRPC_STATUS_INVALID_ARGUMENT

 Returned if:

-- retries is not greater than 0
+- Retries is not greater than 0.

-## Technical Error Handling
+## Technical error handling

 In the documentation above, the documented errors are business logic errors.
-These are errors which are a result of request processing logic, and not serialization, network, or other more general errors.
+These errors are a result of request processing logic, and not serialization, network, or other more general errors.
 These error are described in this sections.

 The gRPC API for Zeebe is exposed through an API gateway, which acts as a proxy for the cluster.
-Generally, this means that the clients execute a remote call on the gateway, which is then translated to special binary protocol that the gateway uses to communicate with nodes in the cluster.
+Generally, this means the clients execute a remote call on the gateway, which is then translated to special binary protocol the gateway uses to communicate with nodes in the cluster.
 The nodes in the cluster are called brokers.

 Technical errors which occur between gateway and brokers (e.g. the gateway cannot deserialize the broker response, the broker is unavailable, etc.) are reported to the client using the following error codes:

-- `GRPC_STATUS_RESOURCE_EXHAUSTED`: when a broker receives more requests than it can handle, it signals back-pressure and rejects requests with this error code.
+- `GRPC_STATUS_RESOURCE_EXHAUSTED`: When a broker receives more requests than it can handle, it signals back-pressure and rejects requests with this error code.
   - In this case, it is possible to retry the requests with an appropriate retry strategy.
-  - If you receive many such errors within a small time period, it indicates that the broker is constantly under high load.
+  - If you receive many such errors within a small time period, it indicates the broker is constantly under high load.
   - It is recommended to reduce the rate of requests.
     When back-pressure is active, the broker may reject any request except _CompleteJob_ RPC and _FailJob_ RPC.
   - These requests are white-listed for back-pressure and are always accepted by the broker even if it is receiving requests above its limits.
-- `GRPC_STATUS_UNAVAILABLE`: if the gateway itself is in an invalid state (e.g. out of memory)
+- `GRPC_STATUS_UNAVAILABLE`: If the gateway itself is in an invalid state (e.g. out of memory).
-- `GRPC_STATUS_INTERNAL`: for any other internal errors that occurred between the gateway and the broker.
+- `GRPC_STATUS_INTERNAL`: For any other internal errors that occurred between the gateway and the broker.

 This behavior applies to every request.
 In these cases, the client should retry with an appropriate retry policy (e.g. a combination of exponential backoff or jitter wrapped